 Dependence Symptoms of Heroin

-Dependence occurs when the brain is reliant on the drugs.
+Dependence occurs when the brain is reliant on drugs.
 The most common symptoms of heroin addiction include:

 - Intense cravings